bparanj/crystal/electronics/components/capacitor.md

 7. Signal loss between stages: When connecting multiple stages of amplification or signal processing, capacitors can couple the stages while preventing DC current from flowing between them, which could cause signal loss or distortion.

-By addressing these problems, capacitors play a crucial role in ensuring the proper functioning, efficiency, and reliability of electronic circuits in a wide range of applications, from simple consumer electronics to complex industrial and scientific equipment.
+By addressing these problems, capacitors play a role in ensuring the proper functioning, efficiency, and reliability of electronic circuits in a wide range of applications.

 ### What is a Capacitor?